 Rebuild Family Relationships

-It’s easy to find faults with other people, just look at what they did?
-Did you hear what they said!
-But when it comes to one’s self, we tend to over look our own faults.
+It’s easy to find fault with other people; just look at what they did.
+Did you hear what they said?
+But when it comes to oneself, we tend to overlook our own faults.

-It does indeed take two to create a situation and no matter how innocent we think we are, we must look objectively – did we provoke/aggravate the situation in some way, knowingly or unknowingly, secretly or openly, intentionally or unintentionally?
-Acknowledge your fault and instead of finding faults – find forgiveness.
+It does indeed take two to create a situation, and no matter how innocent we think we are, we must look objectively.

 Ask your Lord for forgiveness and then turn in repentance to Him…”Qur’an 11:3